Kalon30/Portfolio/_pages/year-archive.md

 ### This is a collection of artifacts that demonstrate the growth and progress of my MLIS journey.
 Each one was handpicked due to effort, ideas, and the learning of new skills.

-*I recommend viewing the artifacts in full-screen and with volume on.*
+*I recommend viewing the artifacts in full-screen and with your volume on.*